UniTime/unitime-doc/edit-course-credit-format.md

 ## Screen Description

 The Edit Course Credit Format page can be used to change a name and an abbreviation of a credit format.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Edit Course Credit Format](images/edit-course-credit-format-1.png){:class='screenshot'}